androide-osorio/weather-widget/README.md

 $ service nginx restart
 ```

 There are a lot of other ways to deploying to production depending on your configuration.
-You can find more information in [this great article](https://www.digitalocean.com/community/tutorials/how-to-deploy-sinatra-based-ruby-web-applications-on-ubuntu-13)
+You can find more information in [this great article](https://www.digitalocean.com/community/tutorials/how-to-deploy-sinatra-based-ruby-web-applications-on-ubuntu-13), where you can see the above configuration in more detail and how to configure an Apache server as well.

 Authors
 ---
-Graphic and UX design by Hernando Botero
+* Graphic and UX design by Hernando Botero.
-Development by Andrés Osorio
+* Development by Andrés Osorio.